 If you'd like to protect more than just the entry door to your room, consider a motion detection alarm.
 These infrared sensors can be placed facing a window, door, or anywhere else in the room (other than your bed), and will alarm when they detect movement.

 Make sure you choose a model that has sufficient range (at least ten feet, but more is better), and will automatically re-arm itself if you're planning on using it when you're out of the room.
 If you're protecting a window, be aware of flapping curtains and swaying tree branches when choosing the right position for the alarm.

 Some can also be used as personal security devices, with loud alarms that can be quickly activated in an emergency, so look for that feature if it's important to you.

 Check prices for motion detection alarms on Amazon.

 Travel Door Alarm

-This is a good, inexpensive option on Amazon, but there are many others.
+This is one good, inexpensive option on Amazon, but there are many others.

 The Lock Locker

 Finally, if your door has a deadbolt, but you're concerned about staff and others still having access with a spare key, the Lock Locker will help set your mind at ease.
 It's a two-part device, with a long flat section that fits around the handle and a round piece that fits over most deadbolts.

-Set both pieces up, combine the two and you've got a system that makes it pretty much impossible to open the deadbolt from the outside, whether you've got a key or not
+Set both pieces up, combine the two, and you've got a system that makes it pretty much impossible for anyone to open the deadbolt from the outside, whether they have a key or not

 Check prices for the Lock Locker on Amazon.